oconnor0/BeaconRoad/Book/224-Sin-eaters.md

     * Oath of Veracity.
         * To lie you must take 1 **Stress**.
 If you break your word, take 1 **Stress**.
 When you **Gather Information**, gain +1 Tier when attempting to discern the truth or to detect lies.
             * *You vow to always tell the truth and to follow through on whatever you say.
 You become supernaturally aware of other's lies.*
+    * Oath of Restraint.
+        * You may not carry violence further than is absolutely necessary.
+You gain the ability to peer into the eyes of a foe to determine the amount of violence necessary to accomplish justice.
+            * If you carry violence further than needed, all your powers are stripped from you until you atone.
+    * Oath of Destruction.
+        * Select an enemy (dragons, undead, etc.) and vow to destroy them.
+Gain +1 Tier on all action rolls directly related to that goal.
 * **Banishments**
     * Banishment from Coin.
-        * Gain 1 XP for each coin you give away without benefit to yourself or your crew.
+        * Gain 1 XP for each coin you give away without benefit to yourself or your faction.
             * *No helping allies or buying weapons for another crew member or bribing a guard, etc.*
-            * *Your crew may also gain XP in this manner.*
+            * *Your faction may also gain XP in this manner.*
+    * Banishment from Home.
+        * Gain 1 Load Box.
+You may not own property or possess anything you cannot carry on your person.
+This means that your Load is permanently determined; remove all items you are not carrying from your character sheet.
+            * If you own more than you are able to carry, you lose all powers until you atone.
+    * Banishment from Love.
+        * Gain +5 Will.
+Suffer -1 Tier on social interaction rolls.
+You may not develop new intimate relationships.
+You must disown all existing intimate and familial relationships.
+Should you engage in sex, dating, betrothment, marriage, prostitution, or any other intimate relations, all your powers are permanently stripped from you.
 * Starting Upgrades
 * Word Training
 * Quarters